aditya-ak05/Image-Detection-using-Pthon/README.md

-# Image-Detection-using-Pthon
+# Object-Detection-using-Pthon

-Python Based Image Detection
+Python Based Object Detection

-Using OpenCv for image scan using YOLO algorithm and give the correctness and name of the image depending on names listed in coco.name file.
+Using OpenCv for object scan using YOLO algorithm and give the correctness and name of the object depending on names listed in coco.name file.

 > To access the program use main.py file